marodorse/form/README.md

   ----------------------------------------------------------------
   ### Some Images to visualise all the work that has been done.

+Here is the finished product
 ![final version](image.png)

+Here is what is displayed when errors occur
 ![final version showing errors](finalwitherrors.PNG)

+For the purpose of this exercise I have a script that automates spam detection for testing purposes.Another way would be through the web browser dev tools. [check the script here](test_spam_detection.py)
 ![automated spam response test](SpamDetected.PNG)

+Here are the submitted forms results in the DB
 ![DB Browser for SQLite DB](WorkingDB.PNG)